 National Network for Children launched a campaign “For More Humane Juvenile Justice” with a special event in Sofia on January 21.
-The campaign urges the institutions to reform the child justice system, appeals for revocation of the 1958 Law on Fighting Antisocial Acts of Minors and Underage Children, insists on the closure of correctional boarding schools and introduction of modern and effective measures for dealing with children – perpetrators, including restorative justice and preventive work with them.
+The campaign calls the institutions to reform the child justice system, appeals for revocation of the 1958 Law on Combating Antisocial Behavior of Minors and Juveniles, insists on the closure of correctional boarding schools and introduction of modern and effective measures for dealing with children in conflict with the law, including restorative justice and preventive work with them.

 “With the campaign „For More Humane Child Justice” we call children with problematic behavior to receive social support from professionals and specialized services so that they could really change themselves and their lives for the better.
 Because every child deserves human attitude”, commented Georgi Bogdanov, executive director of the National Network for Children.
 He urged the institutions and, above all, the Ministry of Justice, to launch the reform of the child justice system, as there is a new draft bill for more than a year now and it is important for it to enter for a discussion in the Parliament.
-“The childhood of these 10,000 children, which the outdated 60-years old law affects, passes.
+“The childhood of these 10,000 children, which the outdated 60-years old Law affects, passes.
 Their life cannot go back.
 For them every day is important and every day without reform in child justice is one day less childhood,” added Georgi Bogdanov.

-The start of the campaign brought together citizens, parents, representatives of civil organizations and professionals working with children.
+The start of the campaign brought together parents, representatives of civil organizations and professionals working with children.

 During the event, a game in Ludo style (“Don’t Judge Me, Man” in Bulgarian) was presented.
 The board game is a metaphor of the provisions in the current Law and the inhumanity of the system.

 National Network for Children conducted a social experiment and created a video on it with the participation of parents.
 The video shows the cruelty of the system towards “nobody’s” children.